Menu

 Like Gibraltar Range National Park, Main Range National Park and Springbrook National Park, Lamington National Park is part of the Gondwana Rainforests of Australia World Heritage Area.

 Lamington National Park has two main sections: Green Mountains and Binna Burra.
-Both are accessed via different roads, and there is no road access between them.
+They are accessed via different roads, and there is no road access between them.

 If you look at a map, the sections are on parallel plateaus, with only the Gold Coast Hinterland Great Walk (Border Track) connecting the two.

-We usually choose one or the other, and don’t run back and forth between the two over the course of a weekend (but it’s possible, see below).
+We usually choose one or the other section, and don’t run back and forth between the two over the course of a weekend (but it’s possible, see below).

 Waterfall along Coomera Circuit, Lamington National Park